 1) Make their own choices

 Rather counter-cultural to us as in Malaysian culture, we make choices for them and expect them to submit.
 I understand that we are a culture that expects respect for parents and authority figures and children submitting to their parents is a form of respect.
 However, if we want to raise well-rounded children, there will be times when the child has to learn to submit and times the child has to learn to make their own choices.
 What better time for them to make their own choices and gain independent decision making skills than during a leisurely play time.
 You can narrow it down to a few activities for them to choose from.

 This applies if your child is playing with others or if they are playing with you.
 Your child would be able to learn to make suggestions "Can we play with Legos after this?", give (polite) instructions "You stand over there and throw the ball to me".
 Whenever free time and play is with another human being, communication will be inevitable.
 If there is an adult in close range, this is also a great time for the adult to teach proper communication - how to speak politely to one another, how to use please and thank you, how to speak instead of to snatch.
 For individuals who are non verbal, PECS or any communication device would be wonderful to use for them to communicate with adults and other peers.

 3) Problem Solve

-People from my parents' generation used to play with their neighbourhood kids in the taman (park) and learned to problem-solve from a very young age.
-Through it, I'm sure they learned many things, and I'm sure made beautiful memories they still tell about today.
+People from my parents' generation used to play with their neighbourhood kids in the taman (park) and learned problem solving from a very young age.
+Through it I'm sure they learned many things, and I'm sure made beautiful memories they still tell about today.